thacherT1D/4rsam/Development Environment/Shells/Fish.md

-## Install and Configure Fish

-Using Homebrew, you can now install [Fish](https://fishshell.com/), a smart and user-friendly command line shell.
+[Fish](https://fishshell.com/) is a smart and user-friendly command line shell.
 Remember, a shell is simply the user interface between you and your computer's operating system.

 There are many command line shells available to choose from, each with their own strengths.
+Since it's easy to switch back and forth at any time, I recommend you give Fish a try.

+### Install Fish

 To get started, run the following command.